larryhastings/correlate/README.md

 and match them up with the nice clean metadata scraped from the website.
 This gets me the best of both worlds.

-But there are more than *six hundred* episodes of this particular podcast!
+But there are more than *seven hundred* episodes of this particular podcast!
 Matching those by hand would be a *lot* of work.
 And we get a new episode every week.
 And sometimes they actually add back in old episodes, or update the